suadnesimi1/ticket-management-system/README.md

 Login
 Enter a username and tap Login.

 Create Ticket

 Tap + button

-Fill in ticket number, title, optional description
+Fill in ticket number, title, and  optional description

 Tap Create

 Edit/Delete Ticket

-Open a ticket you created
+Open the ticket you created

 Tap Edit or Delete

 Comments

 Add comments under a ticket

-Edit/Delete only your own comments
+Edit/Delete only your comments

 Search & Filter

 Search bar for ticket name or number

 Filter by status

 Sort newest/oldest

 Logout

-Tap logout button in header or main screen
+Tap the  logout button in the header or the main screen

 ## 🗂 State Management

 The app uses Zustand with persistent storage.

-tickets: all created tickets
+Tickets: all created tickets

 comments: all comments

 currentUser: logged-in user info

 ## 🔒 Permissions

-Only the ticket creator can edit/delete their ticket Only the comment creator can edit/delete their comment
+Only the ticket creator can edit/delete their ticket

+Only the comment creator can edit/delete their comment

 ## 📌 Notes

-No backend — data is stored locally in AsyncStorage Clearing storage will reset app data
+No backend — data is stored locally in AsyncStorage

+Clearing storage will reset app data